Tanmayxpawar/Internship-Assignment-Project---Inflera-tech/README.md

 - Additional query capabilities

 ## Contact
-For any queries or improvements, please contact the developer.
+For any queries or improvements, please contact @ pawartanmay95@gmail.com.